 5. Priorities for the Dying Person

-The guidance is for all professionals, from frontline health and care staff to commissioners and regulators.
-It focuses on the needs and wishes of the dying person, and those closest to them, in both the planning and delivery of care whether this be at home, in hospital or in a residential setting.
+The priorities for the dying person should focus on their needs and wishes, and those closest to them.
+This applies to both the planning and delivery of care; whether this be at home, in hospital or in a residential setting.

 - the possibility that a person may die within the coming days and hours is recognised and communicated clearly, decisions about care are made in accordance with the person’s needs and wishes, and these are reviewed and revised regularly;

 - sensitive communication takes place between staff and the person who is dying and those important to them;

 - the dying person, and those identified as important to them, are involved in decisions about treatment and care;

 - the people important to the dying person are listened to and their needs are respected;